alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

+In azure ML pipeline, we can define this ML development process with flow diagram and automate commit, test, , select different kinds of dataset, model,
 ![](https://github.com/rnlduaeo/alibaba/blob/master/5.JPG?raw=true)

 There are several terms when we talk about ML such as datasets registered for ML process, experiments for already trained sets, pipelines for training workflows.